 Fine-scale structure of phytoplankton communities and their role in biological carbon export and ocean carbon uptake

-I use novel fine spatial-scale applications of flow cytometry, which identifies phytoplankton populations, and continuous underway dissolved gas measurements, which can be used to quantify the rate and efficiency of biological carbon export to try to better understand the mechanisms that control the biological pump.
-For my master's research, I used these methods in the Gulf of Alaska to identify a hot spot of intense biological carbon export and oceanic carbon dioxide uptake characterized by a phytoplankton community distinct from the phytoplankton in surrounding regions, indicating the potential significance of both fine-spatial scale processes and of unique phytoplankton assemblages in driving the biological pump.
+By combining continuous underway dissolved gas measurements to quantify the rate and efficiency of carbon uptake and biological carbon export with novel fine spatial-scale applications of flow cytometry to identify phytoplankton populations, I uncovered a hot spot of intense biological carbon export and oceanic carbon dioxide uptake in the Gulf of Alaska characterized by a phytoplankton community distinct from phytoplankton in surrounding regions.
+These results indicate the potential significance of both fine-spatial scale processes and of unique phytoplankton assemblages in driving the biological carbon pump.

 Palevsky, H. I., F. Ribalet, J. E. Swalwell, C. E. Cosca, E. D. Cokelet, R. A. Feely, E. V. Armbrust, P. D. Quay (2013) The influence of net community production and phytoplankton community structure on CO2 uptake in the Gulf of Alaska.
 Global Biogeochemical Cycles, 27, 664-676, doi: 10.1002/gbc.20058. [pdf]